IIIF/api/source/presentation/4.0/model.md

 ### Container Classes

-A Container is a frame of reference that allows the relative positioning of content, a concept borrowed from standards like PDF and HTML, or applications like Photoshop and PowerPoint, where an initially blank display surface has images, video, text and other content "painted" on to it.
-The frame is defined by a set of dimensions, with different types of Container having different dimensions.
-This specification defines three sub-classes of Container: Timeline (which only has a duration), Canvas (which has bounded height and width, and may have a duration), and Scene (which has infinite height, width and depth, and may have a duration).
+A Container is a frame of reference that allows the relative positioning of content.

 All Containers _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the Container _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the Container's area using the [media fragment syntax][org-w3c-media-frags] of `#xywh=` for spatial regions, and/or `#t=` for temporal segments.
 Containers _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being [embedded][prezi30-terminology].